 Many Looney Tunes, Tom and Jerry and Pink Panther episodes deliberately invoke this, showing the villain (or unfortunate hero)'s situation carrying on into the night before fading or irising out.

-An especially Tethercat-esque example occurs in the MGM-Tex Avery 'toon "Ventriloquist Cat", which ends with the titular cat on a telephone pole, sliding repeatedly between his canine nemesis at the top and a whole pack of dogs at the bottom, until night falls and the cartoon ends.
+The MGM-Tex Avery 'toon "Ventriloquist Cat" ends with the titular cat on a telephone pole, sliding repeatedly between his canine nemesis at the top and a whole pack of dogs at the bottom, until night falls and the cartoon ends.

-Averted in The Simpsons: Marge notes that the cat in a tree that is the subject of her motivational poster ("Hang In There, Kitty!") "must be long dead" because, even if it didn't fall, the poster was made decades ago.
+Averted when Marge notes that the cat in a tree that is the subject of her motivational poster ("Hang In There, Kitty!") "must be long dead" because, even if it didn't fall, the poster was made decades ago.

 Subverted in the last minute of season 4's "Whacking Day" when Bart gets let back in school after being expelled by pulling a prank on Superintendent Chalmer's inspection.
 He says he will be reunited with the rest of the students he locked in the basement for Chalmer's inspection with the lie of mountain bikes.
 Skinner realizes this and desperately drives alongside Willy to the school where the four bullies have been eating rations and talking for the few days of being locked up.

 Skinner: If we get them their bikes, no one sues! [laughs nervously] Willy: What if they're dead, sir?
 Skinner: Then we ride these bikes to Mexico!
 And freedom, Willie!
 Freedom!
 Willy:[quietly]I'll turn ye in the first tollbooth.